-According to the latest figures from the World Resources Institute over 7 million tons of coffee is consumed around the world each year.
+According to the latest figures from the World Resources Institute over 7 million tons of coffee are consumed around the world each year.
 In the UK the average person uses 2.8kg, in the USA 4.2kg, but Finland comes top with a whopping 12kg per person.
-Consumption of 7 million tons of coffee will produce an estimated 5.6 millions tons (dry weight) of coffee grounds for disposal; assuming that 20% is extracted in making each cup of coffee.
-This is enough waste to fill Wembley stadium over 140,000 times.
+Consumption of 7 million tons of coffee will produce an estimated 5.6 million tons (dry weight) of coffee grounds for disposal; assuming that 20% is extracted in making each cup of coffee.
+This is enough waste to fill Wembley Stadium over 140,000 times.

 This may seem like a large amount of waste.
 But coffee decomposes fairly quickly so the waste should decay to nothing within a year or so.
 However, before it decomposes it takes up a lot of room at a landfill and because of the huge amount of it, it does pose a question: “Isn’t there something better I could be doing with my used coffee grounds?”

 So here is my list of the top 3 (in no particular order) ways to re-use those grounds:

 #1 On Your Garden

 Perhaps the easiest and most accessible way to reuse grounds is in your garden.
 You don’t even need to be a keen gardener; you can get away with just chucking the grounds over your lawn.
 Coffee makes a good fertilizer for plants as it contains nitrogen.
 You can sprinkle used grounds around the base of a plant before watering.
 Or you can make a liquid feed by mixing approximately 10grams of grounds with every 1 litre of water.

 Grounds also make a great soil conditioner.
 A couple of years ago I had a problem with my grass; it had poor drainage and as a result, didn’t look particularly green.
 So I mixed my use grounds with some horticultural sand and spread this over the grass, leaving it to be mixed in by the rain and the worms.
 After three months it was looking much better.